 Remember the smaller the dice, the faster the cooking.

-Here I’ve added a large summer squash that needed using.
+Here I’ve added a large summer squash to the Vegan Chili that needed using up.

 For maximum flavor, take care to cook the veggies well before adding the rest of the ingredients.

-Top it with fresh avocado and cilantro.
+Top this vegetarian chili with fresh avocado and cilantro.
 For extra richness, add a dollop of sour cream.
 If going vegan, a tiny drizzle of olive oil is nice too.

 - Cook Time: 25